Sara Jane Moore: Release and death

 On December 31, 2007, at the age of 77, Moore was released from prison on parole after serving 32 years of her life sentence; her release came just over a year after Ford died from natural causes on December 26, 2006.
 Moore later stated that she regretted the assassination attempt, saying she was "blinded by her radical political views".
 Moore was released under a policy that required parole hearings for inmates who had served at least 30 years of a life sentence and maintained a clean disciplinary record.
 When asked about her crime in an interview, Moore stated, "I am very glad I did not succeed.
 I know now that I was wrong to try."
 Upon her release, she changed her name and moved to North Carolina.
 She was later married to psychologist Philip Chase until his death in 2018.
+After Chase's death, it was revealed that his will had been modified several times, and that Moore had told Chase to disinherit his children.

-In February 2019, at age 89, Moore was arrested for violating her parole by failing to tell her parole officer about a trip she went on outside the country; she was subsequently released in August 2019.
+In February 2019, at age 89, Moore was arrested for violating her parole by failing to tell her parole officer about a trip she went on outside the country; she was imprisoned and subsequently released in August 2019.

 Moore died at a nursing facility in Franklin, Tennessee, on September 24, 2025, at the age of 95.
-Her death occurred two days after the 50th anniversary of her attempt on Ford's life.

-Media
+Media appearances

+In 1978, Moore appeared on KPIX interviewed in prison by news reporter Ben Williams.

 On May 28, 2009, Moore appeared on NBC's Today program, her first television appearance since she left prison on parole.
 Moore also discussed her 1979 escape from prison.
 She revealed that an inmate told her, "when jumping the fence just put your hand on the barbed wire, you'll only have a few puncture wounds."
 She went on to say, "If I knew that I was going to be captured several hours later, I would have stopped at the local bar just to get a drink and a burger."

+On September 22, 2015, she appeared on CNN, saying "I was always a pretty good citizen."

 Excerpts from an interview with Moore by Latif Nasser appear on an episode of the radio program Radiolab titled "Oliver Sipple", which was released on September 22, 2017.
 In the interview, Moore discusses the scene from the day she attempted to assassinate Ford and her perspective of being stopped by Oliver Sipple.

-In popular culture
+Works about Moore

 Moore is a character in Stephen Sondheim and John Weidman's musical Assassins, which is about presidential assassins, both successful and unsuccessful.

 A biography of Moore called Taking Aim at the President was published in 2009 by Geri Spieler, a writer who had a correspondence with Moore for 28 years.

 Suburban Fury, a 2024 Robinson Devor documentary about Moore, filmed after her release from prison, was selected to screen in the Main Slate section of the 2024 New York Film Festival.